juliesymons/juliesymons/GettingStarted.md

 The input is an mpeg movie file.
 The `ColorMovie` API from cct-io opens the file, creates a sensor, and feeds one frame into the sensor for each step of the compute graph.
 The `movie' field is ColorField of 270 rows by 480 columns with 3 pixels for the color.
 It is converted to a VectorField of the same shape.
 Most operations work on vector fields, not color fields.

-A `background` VectorField is created using the same shape and depth as the `movieVector', 270x480x3.
+A `background` VectorField is created using the same shape and depth as the `movieVector`, 270x480x3.
 The background gets learned from the frames of the courtyard over time with the use of the feedback operator, *<==*.
 It takes about 1000 frames to stabilize.
 The constant pixels at each position outweigh any temporary movement.
 This calculation involves 2 constant multiplications and 1 addition.
 The value `backgroundColor` isn't used.
 It is here to demonstrate how to convert from VectorField to ColorField.

 Then finally we can calculate the `suspicious` activity, which is any activity that isn't part of the background.

-- caclulate suspicious
-- operations - subtract, absolute value, reduce sum
-- intuition - - look at the difference between background and current movie frame, take the absolute value, then sum to one value across the 3 color frames - if there is no difference, point stays black if there is a difference it shows white
--
+This operation subtracts the movieVector from the background.
+Takes the absolute value.
+Then `reduceSum` sums of the values at each point over the 3 color planes.
+If there is minimal difference, the point stays black.
+If there is a difference, the point shows white.
+After the background gets learned, we can distiguish the people moving around the courtyard, even the fluttering of the leaves, from the background.

 - probe (part of cog debugger)
 - run/stop/step/reset
 - inspect - graph, fields, values